 Short for Extensible Firmware Interface, EFI is a new firmware standard developed by Intel and introduced with the release of IA-64 that greatly improves the features available in the BIOS.
-The EFI specification has been made into a general standard known as UEFI.
+The EFI specification was made into a general standard known as UEFI.

 - Getting rid of the boot loader, which allows the firmware to select the operating system.

 - EFI enables vendors to create drivers that cannot be reverse engineered.

 - Contains a small shell that can be run at boot that allows a small and manageable working environment without anything on the computer.